scil/LaravelFly/readme.md

 - [x] Cache for LaravelFly app config. laravelfly_ps_map.php or laravelfly_ps_simple.php located bootstrap/cache
 - [x] Cache for Log.
 Server options 'log_cache'.
 - [x] Watching maintenance mode using swoole_event_add.
 No need to check file storage/framework/down in every request.
-- [x] ~~Cache for global middlewares objects.
-Kernel::parseMiddlewares, only when LARAVELFLY_SERVICES['kernel'] is true.~~ because maybe the middleware may bind an object which maybe become a stale reference.
+- [x] Cache for global middlewares objects.
+Kernel::getParsedMiddlewares, only when LARAVELFLY_SERVICES['kernel'] is true.
 - [x] Cache for route middlewares. $cacheByRoute in Router::gatherRouteMiddleware, only useful when all route middleaes are reg on worker.
 - [x] Cache for route middlewares objects. config('laravelfly.singleton_route_middlewares') and $cacheForObj in Router::gatherRouteMiddleware, avoid creating instances repeatly.
 - [x] Cache for event listeners. $listenersStalbe in LaravelFly\Map\IlluminateBase\Dispatcher